Scanboostar/SpecDrum-BIN2POK/README.md

 Sample2PokInst.pl - Create a .POK file (on disk) for each instrument so that they can be loaded individually.

 Loading .POK files is quite slow, even on the NEXT and a faster clock speeds have no effect on loading times.

+After the desired instrument mix has been loaded into SpedDrum a memory snapshot saved for convenient future use.